johannesjh/req2flatpak/docs/source/development.rst

 Use the following steps to publish a release of req2flatpak:

 * Enter the version number to be released in ``pyproject.toml``, e.g., ``version = "1.2.3"``.
 Commit and push this change to a branch and create a merge request.
+* Describe the release in ``docs/source/changelog.rst``.
+Commit and push the modified changelog in the same branch.
 * Verify that the branch builds correctly.
 Ideally run some manual tests.
 Optionally tag a release candidate by pushing a tag such as v1.2.3-rc1.
-If the quality looks good, merge the branch
+If the quality looks good, merge the branch.
 * Tag the main branch with the version to be released, e.g., push a tag named ``v1.2.3``.
 * Github CI will build the python package and publish it on PyPI.